 Elihu B. Washburne was a U.S. Congressman and a friend of Abraham Lincoln and Ulysses S. Grant.
 Grant was in the Washburne library when he learned he was elected President.
-The brick, Greek Revival home was built in 1843, with additions in 1859 and 1860.
-The house has been refurnished to show what life was like for a well to do midwestern professional in the late 1800s.
-Tours discuss Washburne’s friendships with Lincoln and Grant and provide insights into the region’s French and Native America cultures.
+The brick, Greek revival home was built in 1843, with additions in 1859 and 1860.
+The house has been refurnished to show what life was like for a well to do Midwestern professional in the late 1800s.
+Tours discuss Washburne’s friendships with Lincoln and Grant and provide insights into the region’s French and Native American cultures.